Large Language Model Hacking: Quantifying the Hidden Risks of Using LLMs for Text Annotation: Results

-\textbf{Even when LLM annotations allow for the correct identification of a significant effect, the estimated effect sizes are heavily biased}.
-As shown in Table~\ref{tab:PAPER_llm_hacking_risk_by_model_task_averaged}, the Type S risk reveals that LLM-based effect size estimates deviate from true effect sizes by 40\%-70\% on average across models.
+\textbf{In $\mathbf{4}$-$\mathbf{16\%}$ of cases, LLM annotations result in a completely reverse effect}, making something that increases look like it decreases, as shown in the Type S risk column in Table~\ref{tab:PAPER_llm_hacking_risk_by_model_task_averaged}. \textbf{Even when LLM annotations allow for the correct identification of a significant effect, the estimated effect sizes are heavily biased}.
+The Type M risk reveals that LLM-based effect size estimates deviate from true effect sizes by $41$-$77\%$ on average across models.
 This systematic inaccuracy makes precise effect size estimation particularly challenging with LLM annotations.
-The right panel of Figure~\ref{fig:type_m_error_distributions} illustrates this limitation: even for the best-performing model (GPT-4o), only 2.7\% of correctly identified significant effects have magnitude estimates within 10\% of the true effect size.
+The right panel of Figure~\ref{fig:type_m_error_distributions} illustrates this limitation: even for the best-performing model (GPT-4o), only $2.7\%$ of correctly identified significant effects have magnitude estimates within $10\%$ of the true effect size.

 \textbf{Type I risk is substantial, though Type II errors dominate the error landscape across all model families}.
 So on average, LLMs more often fail to detect true differences than fabricate false ones.
 While larger models within each family consistently show lower risk, the improvements follow a pattern of diminishing returns.
 Figure~\ref{fig:PAPER_scaling_laws} illustrates this scaling relationship.
-Going from a Llama model with 8B to 70B parameters reduces the risk by only 5 percentage points (from 36.6\% to 31.6\%), whereas going from 1B to 8B parameters yields 13.6 percentage point improvement (from 50.3\% to 36.6\%).
-Similarly, going from Qwen2.5 with 7B to 72B parameters moderately improves the risk (35.0\% to 31.8\% risk), while scaling smaller models shows larger improvements.
+Going from a Llama model with 8B to 70B parameters reduces the risk by only $5$ percentage points (from $36.6\%$ to $31.6\%$), whereas going from 1B to 8B parameters yields $13.6$ percentage point improvement (from $50.3\%$ to $36.6\%$).
+Similarly, going from Qwen2.5 with 7B to 72B parameters moderately improves the risk ($35.0\%$ to $31.8\%$ risk), while scaling smaller models shows larger improvements.
 This correlation suggests fundamental limitations that additional scaling alone may not overcome, particularly beyond 30-70B parameters.
 Figures~\ref{fig:PAPER_scaling_laws} (right panel) and~\ref{fig:performance_f1_score_weighted_by_model} show similar patterns for annotation performance scaling.